awestover/thoughts/content/0stack/on feelings.md

 I think my brain would often like to convince me that indulging in distractions is a necessary response to, e.g., stress.
 But this is silly.
 This is not a fact about the world.
 I can make systems, and thereby actually live with [[intention]].

 ### social
 As discussed in [[taking social initiative]], I still often flinch away from creating deep positive social experiences.
-But there is something [[the objective|intrinsically valuable]] about social interactions!
+But there is something [[goodness(universe)|intrinsically valuable]] about social interactions!
 So this aversion to creating positive social interactions is not something worth heeding.

 One nice technique that I'd add to the list for "how to do this" is, if you know you're systematically biased towards under-doing social things, then just